cascala/igalileo/README.md

 ## Installation

 The galileo kernel can be run in two ways: Using Docker or by building it from source.
-For either approach, a small file `kernel.json` has to be placed in a new folder galileo in your home or user directory:
+For either approach, a small file `kernel.json` has to be placed in a new folder in your home or user directory:
 * Mac:`~/Library/Jupyter/kernels/igalileo/kernel.json`
 * Linux: `~/.local/share/jupyter/kernels\igalileo\kernel.json`
 * Windows: `%APPDATA%\jupyter\kernels\igalileo\kernel.json`
-A sample kernel.json file is in the igalileo folder, containing:
+A sample `kernel.json` file is in the `igalileo` folder, containing:
 ```
 {
     "argv": [